Rule 144: Selling Restricted and Control Securities

 - Ordinary Brokerage Transactions.
 If you are an affiliate, the sales must be handled in all respects as routine trading transactions, and brokers may not receive more than a normal commission.
 Neither the seller nor the broker can solicit orders to buy the securities.

 - Filing a Notice of Proposed Sale With the SEC.
 If you are an affiliate, you must file a notice with the SEC on Form 144 if the sale involves more than 5,000 shares or the aggregate dollar amount is greater than $50,000 in any three-month period.
-The sale must take place within three months of filing the notice and, if the securities have not been sold, you must file an amended notice.

 If I Am Not an Affiliate of the Issuer, What Conditions of Rule 144 Must I Comply With?